galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Hyperparameter optimisation

-For this analysis as well, we will use **Hyperparameter Search** tool to estimate the best values of parameters for the given dataset.
+For this analysis as well, we will use **hyperparameter search** tool to estimate the best values of parameters for the given dataset.
 We use only one parameter `n_estimators` of `Gradient Boosting` regressor for this task.
 This parameter specifies the number of boosting stages the learning process has to go through.
-This step will find the optimal number of estimators using grid search and returns the best-trained model.
-This model is used in the next step to make a prediction on the test dataset.
+The hyperparameter search will look for the optimal number of estimators and gives the best-trained model as one of the outputs.
+This model is used in the next step to predict age in the test dataset.

 > ### {% icon hands_on %} Hands-on: Hyperparameter optimisation
 >